dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

   encounters a `my-app` element in the HTML.

 * The `templateUrl` parameter specifies the file that contains the view.
-  To define the HTML _within_ the Dart file, use the `template` parameter instead.
+  To define the HTML _within_ the Dart file as a Dart string, use the `template` parameter instead.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}